dch789/DATT-2400/DATT_2400_A1/README.txt

 ===

-A question I'd like to ask:
+A question out of curiosity:

 Do you know how to export PGraphics as SVG?
 I tried to follow the reference for SVG and PGraphics (on processing.org), but I always end up with the error: